AndreeaDraghici/Machine-Learning-Laboratory/README.md

 ## Machine-Learning-Laboratory
-Machine Learning using Jupyter Notebook to solve the lab tasks.
+Machine Learning using Jupyter Notebook and Python to solve the lab tasks.

 ## How to run
 -----------------------------------